Mandatory Iraq: Background

-Contrary to the common belief that Iraq was invented by the British following World War I, the region had long existed as a coherent administrative entity under the Ottoman Empire.
-As early as the 16th century, the Baghdad Eyalet encompassed districts such as Kerne in the south, Kasr-ı Şirin in the east, İmadiye and Zâho in the north, and Ane and Deyrü Rahbe in the west, forming a territorial configuration that closely resembles the later borders of Mandatory Iraq.
-By the 17th century, the territory was reorganized into four Ottoman eyalets, Baghdad, Basra, Mosul, and Shahrizor.
+Contrary to the common belief that Iraq was invented by the British after the First World War, the region had long existed as a coherent administrative entity under the Ottoman Empire.
+As early as the 16th century, the Baghdad Eyalet encompassed districts such as Kerne in the south, Kasr-ı Şirin in the east, İmadiye and Zâho in the north and Ane and Deyrü Rahbe in the west and formed a territorial configuration that closely resembles the later borders of Mandatory Iraq.
+By the 17th century, the territory had been reorganised into four Ottoman eyalets: those of Baghdad, Basra, Mosul and Shahrizor.
 By the mid-19th century, Ottoman Iraq was divided into the three vilayets of Mosul, Baghdad, and Basra, which were frequently treated collectively in official Ottoman documents as the Iraq Region (Hıtta-i Irakiyye).

 In 1850, a request to establish a provincial council (meclis-i kebîr) in Shahrizor was denied by the Sublime Porte, which noted that Shahrizor, although a separate province, was considered part of the Iraq Region and could therefore not establish a provincial council before the capital, Baghdad.
-In 1879, Mosul governor Feyzi Pasha referred to the Mosul Vilayet’s inclusion in the Hıtta-i Irakiyye in a telegram seeking tax relief, indicating the term was used in practice to describe a unified administrative space.
-This sense of territorial cohesion extended into imperial economic planning: a 1902 Ottoman railway concession contract described the project as intended “for the purpose of increasing the prosperity, development, wealth, and trade of Imperial Anatolia and of Iraq” (Turkish: Anadolu-yı Şâhâne ile hatta: Irak’ın tezyîd-i ma‘mûriyet ve terakkî-i servet ve ticâreti zımnında).
-The document listed Baghdad, Mosul, and Basra among the Iraqi cities through which the railway would pass, reflecting Iraq's intended integration into the Ottoman imperial economy.
+In 1879, Mosul Governor Feyzi Pasha referred to the Mosul vilayet’s inclusion in the Hıtta-i Irakiyye in a telegram seeking tax relief, which indicated that the term was used in practice to describe a unified administrative space.
+That sense of territorial cohesion extended into imperial economic planning: a 1902 Ottoman railway concession contract described the project as intended "for the purpose of increasing the prosperity, development, wealth, and trade of Imperial Anatolia and of Iraq" (Turkish: Anadolu-yı Şâhâne ile hatta: Irak’ın tezyîd-i ma‘mûriyet ve terakkî-i servet ve ticâreti zımnında).
+The document listed Baghdad, Mosul and Basra among the Iraqi cities through which the railway would pass, which reflected Iraq's intended integration into the Ottoman imperial economy.

 Early unrest

 Three important anticolonial secret societies had been formed in Iraq during 1918 and 1919.
 The League of the Islamic Awakening (Jam'iyya an-naḥda al-islāmiyya) was organized at Najaf.
-The Muslim National League (al-Jam'iyya al-waṭaniyya al-islāmiyya) was formed with the object of organizing and mobilizing the population for major resistance.
-In February 1919, in Baghdad, a coalition of Shia merchants, Sunni teachers, and civil servants, Sunni and Shia ulama, and Iraqi officers formed the Guardians of Independence (Harās al-istiqlāl).
-The Istiqlal had member groups in Karbala, Najaf, Kut, and Hillah.
+The Muslim National League (al-Jam'iyya al-waṭaniyya al-islāmiyya) was formed with the objects of organising and mobilising the population for major resistance.
+In February 1919, in Baghdad, a coalition of Shia merchants, Sunni teachers, civil servants, Sunni and Shia ulama, and Iraqi officers formed the Guardians of Independence (Harās al-istiqlāl).
+The Guardians of Independence had member groups in Karbala, Najaf, Kut and Hillah.

-The Grand Mujtahid of Karbala, Imam Shirazi, and his son, Mirza Muhammad Riza, began to organize the insurgent effort.
-Shirazi then issued a ruling, and he called for a resistance against the British.
+The Grand Mujtahid of Karbala, Imam Shirazi, and his son, Mirza Muhammad Riza, began to organise the insurgent effort.
+Shirazi then issued a ruling, calling for a resistance against the British.
 By July 1920, Mosul was in rebellion against British rule, and the armed resistance moved south down the Euphrates River valley.
-The southern tribes, who cherished their long-held political autonomy, needed little inducement to join in the fray.
-They did not cooperate in an organized effort against the British, however, which limited the effect of the revolt.
+The southern tribes, who cherished their long-held political autonomy, needed little inducement to join in the fray, but they did not cooperate in an organised effort against the British, which limited the effect of the revolt.